 Through community-wide efforts, last year Florida increased FAFSA completion by 9.1% through March 2017, which brought an additional $37 million in Pell Grants to college freshmen statewide.
 This support is critical in helping students go to college.

-Connecting Education & Jobs in Florida webinar series (October 2016 – December 2016)
+October – December: Connecting Education & Jobs in Florida webinar series

 Over 60% of future jobs will require some form of postsecondary education or training, but what are the skills needed to fill this demand?
 What about the various credentials — including college degrees, postsecondary certificates, and industry certifications — that can ensure Florida’s workforce has the skills necessary to be prepared for such jobs?

-Part 1: Understanding Credentials (October 12, 2016)
+October 12 — Part 1: Understanding Credentials

-Part 2: Florida Workforce Trends and Demands (November 8, 2016)
+November 8 — Part 2: Florida Workforce Trends and Demands

-Part 3: How Partnerships Can Boost Degrees in High-Demand Fields (December 6, 2016)
+December 6 — Part 3: How Partnerships Can Boost Degrees in High-Demand Fields

-The third webinar in our series on Connecting Education and Jobs in Florida features Dr. Jan Ignash, Vice Chancellor for Academic and Student Affairs for the State University System of Florida Board of Governors and Dr. Michael Georgiopoulos, Dean of the College of Engineering and Computer Science at the University of Central Florida discussing the Targeted Educational Attainment (TEAm) Grant, an initiative funded by the Florida Legislature in 2013 to boost degrees in high-demand fields requiring bachelor’s degrees.
+The third webinar in FCAN’s series on Connecting Education and Jobs in Florida featured Dr. Jan Ignash, Vice Chancellor for Academic and Student Affairs for the State University System of Florida Board of Governors and Dr. Michael Georgiopoulos, Dean of the College of Engineering and Computer Science at the University of Central Florida discussing the Targeted Educational Attainment (TEAm) Grant, an initiative funded by the Florida Legislature in 2013 to boost degrees in high-demand fields requiring bachelor’s degrees.

-Rising to the Challenge: Resources and Strategies to Boost FAFSA Completions in Florida (October 18, 2016)
+October 18: Rising to the Challenge: Resources and Strategies to Boost FAFSA Completions in Florida

-- Ben Castleman, Professor at the University of Virginia, and Don Yu, Director of former First Lady Michelle Obama’s Better Make Room campaign, address evidence-based FAFSA completion strategies and the UP NEXT text messaging service available for college-going students.
+- Ben Castleman, Professor at the University of Virginia, and Don Yu, Director of former First Lady Michelle Obama’s Better Make Room campaign, addressed evidence-based FAFSA completion strategies and the UP NEXT text messaging service available for college-going students.

-- Claire Fluker, Awareness and Outreach Specialist with the U.S. Department of Education Office of Federal Student Aid (FSA), highlights changes to the 2017-18 FAFSA and the suite of resources made available through FSA.
+- Claire Fluker, Awareness and Outreach Specialist with the U.S. Department of Education Office of Federal Student Aid (FSA), highlighted changes to the 2017-18 FAFSA and the suite of resources made available through FSA.

-On-Demand Webinar: College Ready Florida (September 21, 2016)
+September 21: On-Demand Webinar: College Ready Florida

 Figuring out how to support students through the college application and financial aid process can be challenging.
 Florida College Access Network (FCAN) coordinates two statewide initiatives during the fall that can help: Apply Yourself Florida and the Florida FAFSA Challenge.
 Apply Yourself Florida is an effort to help every high school senior apply to at least one postsecondary institution.
 The Florida FAFSA Challenge is a campaign to boost the number of seniors completing the Free Application for Federal Student Aid (FAFSA).

-Choosing the Right College with College Scorecard (April 12, 2016)
+April 12: Choosing the Right College with College Scorecard

-Introducing College Ready Florida!
-(March 29, 2016)
+March 29: Introducing College Ready Florida!

 In partnership with schools, districts and community organizations, FCAN has piloted three programs that aim to boost college-going rates for high school seniors: